vvanurag/camera_calibration/README.md

 Need to know its functioning.
 I think its formulating projection matrix and solving it linearly by using Pseudo inverse method.
 Check out [Cyrill Stachniss Zhang method](https://www.youtube.com/watch?v=-9He7Nu3u8s) also

 Cyrill says to solve the x = PX equation, If intrinsics are known, we need 6 unknowns i.e 3 points to solve.
 If intrinsics are unknown, then its 11 unknowns in P and needs 5.5 \~= 6 points
+Cyrill in DLT method shows how we can solve for p with SVD and also how p can be decomposed into K|R using QR decomposition.
+This method gives degenerate results if the 3D points are planar!!!

 [Purdue notes Lecture 21](https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf)https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf explains
 ![image](https://github.com/vvanurag/camera_calibration_project/assets/22678131/6ca1de12-1d39-47f0-8fec-2a08efaf7815)